 Scoop: Coming Up on a New Episode of TWO SENTENCE HORROR STORIES on THE CW - Thursday, August 15, 2019

-INSPIRED BY THE VIRAL FAN FICTION OF THE TWO SENTENCE HORROR GENRE - The ghost of an abusive husband continues to torment his family even after his death.
-Vera Miao directed the episode written by Pornsak Pichetshote (#103).
+INSPIRED BY THE VIRAL FAN FICTION OF THE TWO SENTENCE HORROR GENRE - A devoted nanny fights to protect the autistic child in her care during a horrifying home invasion.
+Rania Attieh & Daniel Garcia directed the episode written by Leon Hendrix III, Sehaj Sethi and Stephanie Adams-Santos (#104).
 Original airdate 8/15/2019.

 Contemporary tales of horror and haunting for the diverse and digital age.
 Inspired by the viral fan fiction of two sentence horror stories, this anthology series taps into universal primal fears, filtered through the anxieties of the most connected and racially diverse generation.
 Despite dizzying advancements in technology, inequality, social progress, and environmental degradation...the things that haunt us are still the same.